 Sustainability

 The fashion industry plays a huge part in the climate crisis.
-Although a lot of ‘sustainable’ brands would have you believe that the best way to be sustainable is to buy X sustainable product over X fast fashion product, the best way to truly be sustainable would be to not buy anything at all.
-Everything we buy has an impact on the planet.
+The best way to truly be sustainable would be to not buy anything at all - everything we buy has an impact on the planet.

 What steps do I take to make Surf Coo sustainable?

 Surf Coo fleeces are made to last.
-We take extra time and care while sewing to make sure our stitches are neat and that everything is stitched properly.
-We also sew every fleece from start to finish so that we can oversee that every detail is done correctly.
+We take extra time and care while sewing to make sure our stitches are neat and that the stitches are finished properly.
+As we sew every fleece from start to finish, we can oversee that every detail is done carefully and correctly.
+For example, when we finish our overlocking, we knot the threads by hand and neatly trim them back.
+If you look at the inside of many garments today, you will find the overlocking left unknotted and with long, loose threads hanging out, ready to come undone after one wash.

 I use quality materials.
-My fleece fabric comes from Taiwan and my Mum has been using it for 20 years to make the highest quality Scottish kids clothing.
+Our fleece comes from Taiwan and my Mum has been using it for 20 years to make the highest quality kids clothing for her own fleece brand.
 She can attest to the beautiful feel of the fleece, the quality and the longevity of it as she has been using the fleece for decades.

-I keep my packaging plastic free and to the absolute minimum to keep it as sustainable as possible.
-The mailing boxes/bags are made from card/paper and are recyclable.
-The thank you slip is also recyclable in the paper bin.
+My packaging is plastic free and minimal to keep it as sustainable as possible.
+The mailing boxes and thank you slips are made from card and are recyclable.
 To make the packaging special I wrap wool around the jumper, which I’m afraid can’t be recycled.
 However it can be reused, I would love it if you would save the wool and reuse it perhaps to decorate a future gift.

 What can customers do after buying a Surf Coo fleece to help reduce it’s carbon footprint?